Camping is a fun activity, to calm the mind, connect with nature and create bonds with your family, friends, and even yourself.

 Unlike a normal-weight person, people who are fat or overweight have to follow some rules to going camping, for their safety.

 Camping is an outdoor fun recreational activity, which involves overnight stays away from home in the wilderness and into the lap of nature, filled with fresh air.

 It became popular in the 19th century and started as an exercise to see the strength of an individual but now it is an outdoor fun activity, organized by families, and friends to get out from their busy urban life and enjoy nature.

-Although there is no competition and requirement to go camping, there are some unsaid rules and questions regarding camping.
+Although there is no competition or requirement to go camping, there are some unsaid rules and questions regarding camping.

-One of the most popular, should overweight or fat people go camping?
-Check out everything related to camping when you are fat, including the type of gear you need, problems you can face, and tips to consider on camping.
+One of the most popular is, should overweight or fat people go camping?
+Check out everything related to camping when you are fat, including the type of gear you need, the problems you can face, and tips to consider on camping.

 Should a fat person do camping?

-To have fun outdoor, and enjoy sleeping in the forest, with nothing around for miles is a ” Life wonder come true”.
-And everyone has the equal right to experience this wonderful activity.
-The outdoor isn’t close to you, as it will not judge you if you are thin, short, or even fat.
+To have fun outdoors, and enjoy sleeping in the forest, with nothing around for miles is a ” Life wonder come true”.
+And everyone has an equal right to experience this wonderful activity.
+The outdoors isn’t close to you, as it will not judge you if you are thin, short, or even fat.

-However, unlike a normal-weight person, an obese person can not just wander outdoor, with a small backpack.
+However, unlike a normal-weight person, an obese person can not just wander outdoors, with a small backpack.
 There are some problems, he/she can face due to being overweight.